janynnemattos/alura_challenge/README.md

 <h2 align="left">Tools</h2>

 <p align="justify">The page was marked with HTML5.
 The style was made with CSS3.
 And the functions were made with JavaScript.
-I also used the plugin highlight.js to highlight the code.</p>
+I also used the library highlight.js to highlight the code, dom-to-image to dowload the code to an image.</p>

 <h2 align="left">Who coded this project?</h2>